SPACE TO LEARN AND GROW

 TRAINING FOR FUTURE FARMERS

 With 50 acres under Agricultural Preservation Restriction (APR), April Hill must continue in productive agriculture.
-These 50 acres can become the next training ground for future farmers.
+These 50 acres have become the next training ground for future farmers.
 Curricular connections with local schools and higher education will strengthen an already-thriving agricultural community.

 CONNECTING HISTORY TO A SUSTAINABLE FUTURE

 The 4-acre headquarters at April Hill is under a permanent Historic Preservation Restriction (HPR).
-Greenagers looks forward to partnering with local and state historical organizations to provide interpretation and increased public access to the 1744 house and accompanying barns.
+Greenagers is partnering with local and state historical organizations to provide interpretation and increased public access to the 1744 house and accompanying barns.
 The care and stewardship of an historic property offers a unique opportunity for area youth to glean lessons of the past as they develop ideas for a sustainable future.

 With 100 acres of this 18th century farmstead to explore, learn, cultivate, and steward, April Hill will be a regional center for education and practical application of ecological and sustainable agricultural practices, targeted to youth and young adults.